tc39/proposal-temporal/docs/timezone.md

 However, most other code will assume that custom time zones act like built-in `Temporal.TimeZone` objects.
 To interoperate with libraries or other code that you didn't write, then you should implement all the other `Temporal.TimeZone` members as well: `toString()`, `toJSON()`, `equals()`, `getOffsetStringFor()`, `getPlainDateTimeFor()`, `getInstantFor()`, `getNextTransition()`, `getPreviousTransition()`.

+### Custom time zone identifiers

+Identifiers of custom time zones are returned from the time zone's `id` getter (as well as `toString()` and `toJSON()`) and must follow the rules described in the [tzdata documentation](https://data.iana.org/time-zones/tzdb/theory.html#naming):

-The identifier of a custom time zone must consist of one or more components separated by slashes (`/`), as described in the [tzdata documentation](https://htmlpreview.github.io/?https://github.com/eggert/tz/blob/master/theory.html#naming).
+- A valid identifier has one or more components separated by slashes (`/`)
-Each component must consist of between one and 14 characters.
+- Each component must consist of between one and 14 characters.
-Valid characters are ASCII letters, `.`, `-`, and `_`.
+- Valid characters are ASCII letters, `.`, `-`, and `_`.
-`-` may not appear as the first character of a component, and a component may not be a single dot `.` or two dots `..`.
+- `-` may not appear as the first character of a component, and a component may not be a single dot `.` nor two dots `..`.

+If a custom time zone is not intended to be equivalent to any built-in time zone, then its `id` must not case-insensitively match the identifier of any IANA time zone.
+A list of all IANA time zone identifiers is available [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+However, a custom time zone that is intended to be equivalent to a built-in time zone must return the same `id` as the corresponding built-in time zone.

 ## Constructor